askenja/jjmodel/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to jjmodel's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**jjmodel** (from Just-Jahreiß model) is a Python library for a semi-analytic model of the Milky Way (MW) disk.
+The latest version is designed for modelling the MW disk within the Galactocentric distances of approximately 4-14 kpc.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The code is complemented by a set of `Padova <http://stev.oapd.inaf.it/cgi-bin/cmd>`_ and `MIST <https://waps.cfa.harvard.edu/MIST/>`_ isochrones, such that users can synthesise stellar populations and select the observable samples on the colour-magnitude diagram.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including :ref:`installation` on how to install the project.

 .. note::

-   This project is under active development.
+   This project is *under active development*.

 Contents
 --------

 .. toctree::

    usage
    api